-Sudden Infant Syndrome
+Sudden Infant Death Syndrome (SIDS)

-Baby back sleeping is strongly advised by the American Academy of Pediatrics (AAP).
+Back sleeping is strongly advised by the American Academy of Pediatrics (AAP).
 According to recent studies, when parents are instructed to switch their baby’s sleeping position from stomach to back or side.
 The likelihood of SIDs is reduced by about 60%.

 When a newborn sleep on his stomach, he may be suffocated.
 Because their neck muscles are weak, some newborns may suffocate if they turn their heads.
 The best option is to sleep on their backs.
 It’s crucial that they keep their faces up and not crouch.

 Babies may experience some slight discomfort if they sleep on their backs.
 They might experience some uncontrollable reflexes while they sleep, which could trigger them and lead them to wake up in the middle of the night.
 You can swaddle them with a blanket to avoid this.
 Just be careful to properly wrap them.